StrangeRanger/bash-style-guide/content/aesthetics.md

 - **Sectioning**: Use quadruple pound signs to separate distinct parts of the script, such as functions, variables, or the main script logic.
 - **Subsections**: Quadruple pound signs can also be used to represent subsections within a section, providing a clear visual separation between different parts of the script.
 - **Sparingly**: Quadruple pound signs should be used sparingly and only when necessary to visually separate one section of code from another.
-- **Formatting**: While not required, there is a recommended way to ensure that they stand out from the rest of the comments.
-After the quadruple pound signs, `[ Section Name ]` should be appended.
-Next, enter any number of `#` characters the span the total 88 character limit of a single ling.
-Finally, above and below this line, there must be two blank lines, unless a subsection is created below, to which two blank lines should be used under the subsection.
+- **Formatting**: While not required, there is a recommended format to ensure that they stand out from the rest of the comments.
+After the quadruple pound signs, append `[ Section Name ]` followed by enough `#` characters to reach the 88-character limit of a single line.
+Finally, above and below this line, include two blank lines unless a subsection is created below, in which case two blank lines should be used under the subsection.
+  - **Subsection Format**: Subsections should be formatted similarly, with the exception that the number of brackets (`[]`) match/represent the depth of the subsection.

 ///